hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/070_Implement_a_Custom_Source_or_Sink.md

 ### ProcessorMetaSupplier

-An instance of this type is serialized and transferred as a part of each `Vertex` instance in the `DAG`.
+The client serializes an instance of `ProcessorMetaSupplier` as part of each `Vertex` in the `DAG`.
 The **coordinator** member deserializes the instance and uses it to create `ProcessorSupplier`s by calling the `ProcessorMetaSupplier.get()` method.
-Before that, the `init()` method is called with a context object that can be used to get useful information.
-The `get()` method takes `List<Address>` as a parameter, which should be used to determine cluster members that will run the job, if needed.
+Before that, coordinator calls the `init()` method with a context object that you can use to get useful information.
+The `get()` method takes `List<Address>` as a parameter, which you should use to determine cluster members that will run the job, if needed.

 ### ProcessorSupplier

-Usually this type will be custom-implemented in the same cases where its meta-supplier is custom-implemented and complete the logic of a distributed data source's partition assignment.
-It supplies instances of `Processor` ready to start executing the vertex's logic.
+Usually this type will be custom-implemented in the same cases where the meta-supplier is custom-implemented and will complete the logic of a distributed data source's partition assignment.
+It creates instances of `Processor` ready to start executing the vertex's logic.

+Another use is to open and close external resources, such as files or connections.
+We provide `CloseableProcessorSupplier` for this.

 ## Example - Distributed Integer Generator